General Acupuncture

 Risk Analysis

 Acupuncture has more than two thousand years of history.
-Apart from the slight prick and discomfort experienced during acupuncture treatment, acupuncture is generally very safe with minimal side effects.
+Apart from the slight prick and discomfort experienced during acupuncture session, acupuncture is generally very safe with minimal side effects.

 What Do You Need To Do

-Under normal circumstances, no accident would occur in the course of acupuncture treatment; even then, we will seek your understanding for the principles and the methods of treatment in the event an accident occurs.
+Under normal circumstances, no accident would occur in the course of acupuncture session; even then, we will seek your understanding for the principles and the methods of acupuncture in the event an accident occurs.
 Therefore, we require you to sign an informed consent form.

 Physician’s Responsibility

-The physician will never administer needles on you unilaterally in treatment without your written consent.
-Of course, the physician will also not act negligently just because he has the signed document; on the contrary, the physician shall carry out his duties meticulously and conscientiously as the embodiment of noble conduct in the spirit of service to the patients.
+The physician will never administer needles on you unilaterally without your written consent.
+The physician will also not act negligently just because he has the signed document; on the contrary, the physician shall carry out his duties meticulously and conscientiously as the embodiment of noble conduct in the spirit of service to the patients.

 Patient’s Privacy and Confidentiality